 That’s why so many businesses are now switching to online expense management.
 Making the switch is easier than you think.
 This guide provides simple, clear, and informed advice to making the switch to a digital management approach.
 We will focus on two key areas:

-Part 1: Choosing and expense management system
+Part 1: Choosing the right expense management software

 - How many claimants and approvers do you have?